 - Use either one anchovy fillet or one-half teaspoon of anchovy paste to make this recipe

-- Anchovy fillets (in a can) are less expensive, per serving, than anchovy paste.
+- Anchovy fillets (in a can) are easier to find and less expensive, per serving, than anchovy paste.
 However, unless you have plans to use up the rest of the anchovies in the can, it ends up wasted.
 For me, it ends up being less expensive over time to use anchovy paste.

 Did your kids love this homemade salad dressing?
 Please leave a 5-star rating below or a review in the comments section!